tips for pearls

 Origin of natural pearls today.

-In the present day, they are pearl divers in the sea of Bahrain and in Australia.
+Today, they are pearl divers in the sea of Bahrain and Australia.
 Significant numbers of pearls are still found in the Australian Indian Ocean waters.
 X-ray identification is required to verify natural pearls today.

 Important tip.
-Because natural pearl prices are extremely high, and if you decide to proceed with a purchase ask for an X-ray certification from a reputable gem lab.
+Because natural pearl prices are incredibly high, and if you decide to purchase, ask for an X-ray certification from a reputable gem lab.
 Do not accept a piece of paper of unknown origin.

 According to the American Gem Society, all-natural pearls have already been harvested.